Runtaozhou/Interactive-CoT/README.md

 ### Interface Overiew
 ![Figure 3](Figures/interface_display.png)
-Fig. 2.
-Examples of four explanation formats used in the study: (A) traditional Chain-of-Thought (CoT), (B) interactive Chain-of-
-Thought (iCoT), (C) interactive Program-of-Thought (iPoT), and (D) interactive Graph (iGraph).
+Examples of four explanation formats used in the study: (A) traditional Chain-of-Thought (CoT), (B) interactive Chain-of- Thought (iCoT), (C) interactive Program-of-Thought (iPoT), and (D) interactive Graph (iGraph).
 Each format presents the same reasoning steps in a different modality (textual, structured, code-like, or visual).
 For consistency, all four formats present the same mathematical problem.